whitneyburton/portfolios/students/1801-back/kelly-schroeder/20180420-kelly-schroeder-m2.md

-# First Last - M2 Portfolio
+# Kelly Schroeder - M2 Portfolio

 ## Areas of Emphasis
 GOAL: Learn how to make a decent looking, but expertly functioning website.
 Learn how to establish a dynamic database.
 Increase my git/hub knowledge to account for 95% of scenarios.
 Code every day including weekends.
 Get my personal life back in order(walk dogs, go to gym, cook real meals).
 Find something I am passionate about to start working on the design phase in anticipation of mod 3/4 projects demo night.